Cantera/cantera-ubuntu/README.md

 ### Steps for adding a new Ubuntu version

 - Update the list of Ubuntu versions in `build_images.sh`
+- Create a new branch, starting from the branch for the latest Cantera & Ubuntu release, with the naming pattern `ubuntuYY.MM-ctX.Z`
 - Create a new entry in `debian/changelog` following the above guidelines

 ### Deal with any patches needed